openstack/openstack-ansible/doc/source/upgrade-guide/index.rst

 Upgrade Documentation
 =====================

-In this section you will find information on the Liberty to Mitaka upgrade process.
+In this section you can find information on the Liberty to Mitaka upgrade process.

 Contents: